markjprice/cs14net10/docs/errata/errata.md

 ```

 This code example was correct in earlier editions so must have been accidently introduced during the editing process.
 I apologize for missing it.

+# Page 84 - Storing dynamic types

+> Thanks to [iheartdotnet](https://github.com/iheartdotnet) for raising [this issue on August 2, 2025](https://github.com/markjprice/cs13net9/issues/61).

+In the last paragraph of this section, I wrote, "Dynamic types are most useful when interoperating with non-.NET systems.
+For example, you might need to work with a class library written in F#, Python, or some JavaScript.
+You might also need to interop with technologies like the Component Object Model (COM), for example, when automating Excel or Word."

+I included F# in the list of languages after giving the example of `dynamic` being useful when interoperating with non-.NET systems.
+This accidently implies that F# is not a .NET language when it is.
+In the next edition, I will change "non-.NET systems" to "other .NET languages and non-.NET systems".
+Or I might change the second sentence to, "For example, you might need to work with a library written in Python or some JavaScript (or even a .NET language like F#)."

+Although I had planned to fix this in the 10th edition, somehow it was missed.
+I will fix it in the 11th edition.

 # Page 103 - Getting key input from the user